hungdv136/rx.flux/README.md

 # OOP variant of Flux Architecture in Swift
-A combine Rx - Flux framework for those who want to use Flux for building an application with Object Oriented Programming.
+A Flux library for those who want to use Flux for building an application with Object Oriented Programming.
+It also uses Reactive Programming for state change propagation.

 Example: https://github.com/hungdv136/rx.flux-counter-example